 Do Justice started a podcast series this summer.
 Do Justice is a conversation starter for justice in the Christian Reformed Church.
 Together we're finding new ideas and perspectives, sharing better ways to engage in justice work, remembering our motivation, and growing our faith.
 Subscribe to their podcast to hear ongoing conversations and to find out more, visit their anchor site.

-Julian Maturia and Cindy Stover join hosts Chris Orme and Vanessa Alvarez to discuss gender based violence.
+Julian Maturia and Cindy Stover join hosts Chris Orme and Vanessa Alvarez discussed gender based violence.
 What is our role as Christians, as church communities, as development and advocacy agencies in responding to this issue?

 Note: This episode references female genital mutilation and may not be suitable for younger listeners.

-An education and awareness video on gender-based violence will be available on World Renew's website later this month
+An education and awareness video on gender-based violence is available on World Renew's website

-On December 1, Safe Church Ministry has been invited to lead staff of the CRCNA in devotions.
-We will be sharing a theological perspective on gender-based violence and how it is being addressed within the CRCNA (domestically).This conversation will take place internally amongst staff on December 1, but this recording will be made available soon after to our larger CRCNA community via the Network.
-It will be posted during the first week of December.
+On December 1, Safe Church Ministry lead staff of the CRCNA in devotions.
+This is a theological perspective on gender-based violence and how it is being addressed within the CRCNA (domestically).This conversation will took place internally amongst staff on December 1, but this recording is available to the CRCNA community.
 The devotions are based on the devastating story of rape that is found in 2 Samuel 13.
+Please care for your soul accordingly.

 To access resources related to this narrative, see the links below: